North Wind's Weir Duwamish Salmon Habitat Acquisition and Restoration Project

 - Partnership of King County (design lead) and the U.S. Army Corps of Engineers (construction lead)

-- Acquisition: $500,000 funded by SRFB (first round), $611,000 funded by the Elliott Bay/Duwamish Restoration Program, $500,000 funded by the Washington State Department of Natural Resources Aquatic Lands Enhancement Account, $100,000 from the City of Seattle, $100,000 from King County, and $100,000 from the City of Tukwila
+- Acquisition: $500,000 funded by SRFB (first round), $611,000 funded by the Elliott Bay/Duwamish Restoration Program, $500,000 funded by the Aquatic Lands Enhancement Account, $100,000 from the City of Seattle, $100,000 from King County, and $100,000 from the City of Tukwila

-- Restoration: $1,700,000 funded by U.S. Army Corps of Engineers, $950,000 funded by SRFB (eighth round), $635,000 from King County, and $413,500 from King Conservation District
+- Restoration: $1,700,000 funded by U.S. Army Corps of Engineers, $950,000 funded by Puget Sound Acquisition and Restoration(SRFB eighth round), $635,000 from King County, $413,500 from King Conservation District, and a total to be determined from the Aquatic Lands Enhancement Account

 Importance for Salmon